 Common Misconceptions

-- "Medicaid only pays for the nursing home after you spend down to zero."
+• "Medicaid only pays for the nursing home after you spend down to zero."
 False.
-PA's two-tier asset limit allows up to $8,000 in countable assets for low-income applicants.
-Married couples retain a CSRA of up to $162,660 for the community spouse.
-Many resources are exempt entirely (home up to $752,000 equity, one car, prepaid burial, household goods, retirement accounts in payout status under PA rules).
+PA's two-tier asset limit allows up to $8,000 in countable assets for applicants at or below the income limit.
+Married couples retain a Community Spouse Resource Allowance of up to $162,660 for the community spouse.
+Many resources are exempt entirely (the home in defined circumstances, one car, prepaid burial, household goods).

-- "Spousal impoverishment protects everything for the at-home spouse."
+• "Spousal impoverishment protects everything for the at-home spouse."
 Overstated.
-CSRA is capped at $162,660.
-MMNA is capped at $4,066.50 per month.
+The CSRA is capped at $162,660, and the MMNA has its own federal cap.
 Above these levels, expanded resource or income allowances require a fair hearing or court order.

-- "Medicare pays for nursing home care."
+• "Medicare pays for nursing home care."
 Misleading.
-Medicare pays for post-acute SNF rehab up to 100 days per spell of illness, only when daily skilled need persists.
+Medicare pays for post-acute SNF rehab up to 100 days per benefit period, only when daily skilled need persists.
 Medicare does not pay for long-term custodial care.
 After Day 100, residents transition to private-pay or Medicaid.

-- "If I give my house to my kids, Medicaid won't take it."
+• "If I give my house to my kids, Medicaid won't take it."
 Dangerous half-truth.
-A gift triggers a 60-month look-back with a $421.20 per day penalty divisor.
-A $300,000 gift creates roughly 712 days (about 23 months) of Medicaid ineligibility.
-"Just transfer the house" without a 60-month head start is the single most common, most costly error families make in PA.
+A gift triggers a 60-month look-back, and the uncompensated value divided by the $421.20 daily penalty divisor sets the days of ineligibility.
+"Just transfer the house" without a 60-month head start is one of the most common, most costly errors families make in PA.

 Frequently Asked Questions

 Yes.
-PA Medical Assistance Long-Term Care pays for nursing facility care for residents who meet clinical eligibility (Nursing Facility Clinically Eligible, determined by the FED instrument through Maximus PA at 1-877-550-4227) and financial eligibility (Special Income Limit of $2,982 per month single for 2026, asset limit of $8,000 with the $6,000 PA disregard).
+PA Medical Assistance Long-Term Care pays for nursing facility care for residents who meet clinical eligibility (Nursing Facility Clinically Eligible, determined by the FED instrument through Maximus PA at 1-877-550-4227) and financial eligibility (Special Income Limit of $2,982 per month for a single applicant in 2026, a $2,000 resource limit plus PA's $6,000 disregard, so $8,000 of countable resources).
 Since 2020, NF Medicaid for adults 21+ flows through the participant's Community HealthChoices managed care organization rather than directly from PA DHS to the facility.
-Above the SIL, PA still allows Medically Needy spend-down at a $425 per month MNIL on a six-month basis.
+Above the SIL, PA still allows medically-needy spend-down, with a net-income limit of $2,550 over a six-month budget period (six months is the federal maximum budget period under 42 CFR 435.831(a)).,

 PA nursing facilities are licensed by the PA Department of Health, Bureau of Long-Term Care, under the Health Care Facilities Act of 1979 (35 P.S. §§ 448.101 to 448.904a) and 28 Pa.
 Code Subpart C, primarily Chapters 201 and 211.
 Most are also federally certified under 42 CFR Part 483 as Medicare SNFs, Medicaid NFs, or both, putting them under the OBRA-87 framework codified at 42 USC §§ 1395i-3 and 1396r.
 PCHs and ALRs are licensed by DHS under 55 Pa.
 Code Chapters 2600 and 2800; the settings are not interchangeable.

-$60 per month, raised from $45 effective January 1, 2025 under Act 60 of 2024 (the first increase since 2007).
-The PCH/ALR PNA is separate at roughly $85 per month.
-The NF PNA is the amount the resident keeps for personal items (clothes, toiletries, haircuts, snacks, phone, gifts) after the rest of their income is applied to Patient Pay Liability.
+$60 per month, raised from $45 effective January 1, 2025.
+The NF Personal Needs Allowance is the amount the resident keeps for personal items (clothes, toiletries, haircuts, snacks, phone, gifts) after the rest of their income is applied to Patient Pay Liability.

 Under PA LTC Handbook Chapter 468.3: gross monthly income, minus the $60 PNA, minus active health-insurance premiums (Medicare Part B and D, supplements), minus the Minimum Monthly Maintenance Needs Allowance to a community spouse if applicable, minus any dependent allowance, minus allowable medical expenses not covered by Medicare or MA.
 The result is the resident's monthly contribution to the facility; PA Medicaid pays the difference between the per-diem rate and the PPL.